WeatherLab/fsodoc/source/contributing/styleguide.rst

   Examples where we feel that more than one class in a source file is appropriate:

-    -   `system/Debug/CustomExceptions` contains a number of CodeIgniter exceptions and errors, that we want to use for a consistent experience across applications.
+    -   `system/Debug/CustomExceptions` contains a number of FSO exceptions and errors, that we want to use for a consistent experience across applications.
         If we stick with the purist route, then each of the 13+/- custom